- About 70% of people diagnosed with breast cancer will never have a recurrence.

 The test examines the genes in your cancer cells to obtain a recurrence score.
 The scores range from zero to 100 and show your risk of relapse.

 There are many tests that may be used, depending on your situation.
-Three that are commonly used are Oncotype DX, MammaPrint, and Prosigna.
+The most commonly used tests are Oncotype DX, MammaPrint, and Prosigna.

 - The MammaPrint test can help show how likely breast cancers are to recur in another part of your body after treatment.